yatima-inc/electrolysis/README.md

 electrolysis$ cargo run core
 ```
 This will build the project and export all code from the `core` crate necessary for `binary_search` (see also [thys/core/config.toml](thys/core/config.toml)) into [thys/core/generated.lean](thys/core/generated.lean) (this file already exists in case you just want to examine the correctness proof).

-Oh, for now you'll also need to compile a custom Lean version from [this PR](https://github.com/leanprover/lean/pull/1071).